-In May 2020, Gov. Ralph Northam signed SB 2/ HB 972 into law, which decriminalizes up to one ounce of marijuana.
-In doing so, Virginia became the 27th state to decriminalize simple marijuana possession The new law went into effect on July 1, 2020.
+In May 2020, Gov. Ralph Northam signed SB 2/ HB 972 into law, which decriminalizes up to one ounce of cannabis.
+In doing so, Virginia became the 27th state to decriminalize simple cannabis possession The new law went into effect on July 1, 2020.

-Under the new law, possession of one ounce or less of marijuana is a civil penalty punishable by up to a $25 fine.
-It also creates a workgroup to study legalization.
+Under the new law, possession of one ounce or less of cannabis is a civil penalty punishable by up to a $25 fine.
+It also created a workgroup to study legalization.
 You can read a full summary of the bill here.

-This reform is long overdue.
-Previously, marijuana possession was a criminal offense punishable by up to 30 days in jail and/or up to a $500 fine.
-Polling has shown that 83 percent of Virginians support replacing criminal convictions for marijuana possession with a fine, and 61 percent support ending prohibition all together.
+This reform was long overdue.
+Previously, cannabis possession was a criminal offense punishable by up to 30 days in jail and/or up to a $500 fine.
+Polling has shown that 83 percent of Virginians support replacing criminal convictions for cannabis possession with a fine, and 61 percent support ending prohibition all together.

 While decriminalization will save many Virginians from arrest and incarceration, broader reform — legalizing and regulating cannabis for adults — is needed to further reduce cannabis-related arrests, remove cannabis as a justification for police interactions, and displace the illicit market by providing adults safe, regulated access to cannabis.

-Since enacting a 2017 law that permitted patients suffering from intractable epilepsy to use some types of cannabis oil with a doctor’s certification, lawmakers have continually improved the program.
+Since enacting a 2017 law that permitted patients suffering from intractable epilepsy to use some types of cannabis oil with a doctor’s certification, lawmakers have continually improved Virginia's medical cannabis program.

-Once the latest improvements go into effect on July 1, 2020, Virginia patients with any condition are able to receive recommendations to use and purchase cannabis preparations with no more than 10 milligrams of THC per dose.
-Flower is not allowed.
+Several improvements went into effect on July 1, 2020, making Virginia the 34th state with an effective medical cannabis program.
+Patients are now formally protected from arrest and prosecution for possessing their medicine — they no longer merely have an affirmative defense.
+Additionally, Virginia patients with any condition are now able to receive recommendations to use and purchase cannabis preparations with no more than 10 milligrams of THC per dose.

-Registration applications for patients, parents/legal guardians, and physicians are available now through the Board of Pharmacy.
-Cannabis extracts will be produced and sold in Virginia only by specially licensed businesses called “pharmaceutical processors.”
-The Board of Pharmacy has issued conditional approval to five pharmaceutical processors to produce and dispense these oils.
-Cannabis extracts are not expected to be available for purchase from processors in Virginia until summer 2020 at the earliest.
+Registration applications for patients, parents/legal guardians, and physicians are available through the Board of Pharmacy.
+Cannabis extracts are produced and sold in Virginia only by specially licensed businesses called “pharmaceutical processors.”
+The Board of Pharmacy has issued approval to five pharmaceutical processors to produce and dispense these oils.
+The first sales of cannabis extracts began on October 14, 2020.